Interior Designer vs Decorator

 It is important to note that there is a big difference between an Interior Designer and a Decorator.
 An Interior Designer can play the role of a decorator as well as having a thorough knowledge of construction, project management, documentation and the Australian Codes and Standards that relate to these areas of expertise.

-3. Are they a Member of the Design Institute of Australia?
+3. Are they a Member of a Professional Industry Body?

 4. Are they a Registered Building Practitioner?